LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

    At the same time, pull the top panel back and lift the panel off.

-1. Lift your Vector's glass panel up and out.
+1. Lift your Vector's glass panels up and out.

 {{% alert title="Warning" color="warning" %}}
-**Use care when handling the glass panel!**
+**Use care when handling the glass panels!**
 {{% /alert %}}

-With your Vector's glass panel removed, remove the Instapak foam from inside your Vector.
+With your Vector's glass panels removed, remove the Instapak foam from inside your Vector.

 {{< imgproc instapak Resize "600x" >}}{{< /imgproc >}}